Carol Folt

-Carol Lynn Folt (born 1951) is an American academic administrator who is the 12th president of the University of Southern California.
-She is also the first female president in the university’s 142-year history.
-She assumed her duties on July 1, 2019.
-She was previously the 11th chancellor, and the 29th chief executive, of the University of North Carolina at Chapel Hill, the first woman to hold the post.
-She was previously provost (chief academic officer) and interim president of Dartmouth College.
-On January 14, 2019, she announced her resignation as UNC chancellor.
+Carol Lynn Folt (born 1951) is an American ecologist and academic administrator who served as the 12th president of the University of Southern California from July 2019 to June 2025.
+She previously served as the 11th chancellor of the University of North Carolina at Chapel Hill from 2013 to 2019 and as interim president of Dartmouth College from 2012 to 2013.